California Residency Requirement for New Driver License (DL) and Identification Card (ID) Applicants

 Frequently Asked Questions

-Does this new requirement apply to me if I am renewing my DL/ID card?
+Does this requirement apply to me if I am renewing my DL/ID card?

 Does this new requirement apply if I am correcting information on my DL/ID card or if I am changing my name or getting a replacement DL/ID card?

-No. Only original (first-time) DL/ID applicants who are converting to a REAL ID DL/ID are required to provide proof of California residency.
+No. Only original (first-time) DL/ID applicants and applicants who are converting to a REAL ID DL/ID are required to provide proof of California residency.

-What if my residency document is in a ‘nickname’?
+What if my residency document uses a ‘nickname’?

 The applicant’s name on the residency document should be similar to the applicant’s name on his/her acceptable Identity document, true full name document, or DMV record (i.e., Bill Smith or B. Smith for William R. Smith).